Click here to download a PDF copy of our Strategic Plan

-Additionally, the strategic direction, organizational structure and operations of a church influence the church ministry effectiveness.
-Lord willing, this campus is going to be our center of worship for the next 50+ years; thus, we need to be good stewards of it and make long term investments with the goal of the full development of this facility -- and in mission/planting.
-With limited resources we can start with smaller efforts which will last and have an immediate impact and then over time spiral out to larger efforts.
+Additionally, the strategic direction, organizational structure, and operations of a church influence the church ministry's effectiveness.
+Lord willing, this campus is going to be our center of worship for the next 50+ years; thus, we need to be good stewards of it and make long-term investments with the goal of the full development of this facility and in mission/planting.
+With limited resources, we can start with smaller efforts that will last and have an immediate impact and then over time spiral out to larger efforts.
 We need to consider the effect on our mission and how the efforts bring health to culture, develop healthy families, and impact our broader church family.

 This strategic plan will accomplish those goals, and as such, it will support RMPC in furthering God’s work in our community.
 It will explain how the church is responding to God’s call to his people in this community at this time.
 Specifically, the plan will: